Strand PHIL.IV Volunteering and Service

 Fox, Mem.
 Wilfrid Gordon McDonald Partridge.
 Kane/Miller, 1985.
 ISBN: 0916291049

-After each visit, meet with the students to discuss the experience.
-Invite the students to share with a partner: What did you learn from and about your new friends?
+After each visit, meet with the children to discuss the experience.
+In what way is our visit an act of philanthropy (giving time, talent, or treasure for the good of all)?
+What did you learn from and about your new friends?
 What surprised you?
 What were you feeling?
 What were you thinking?
-Discuss with the students how this visit will affect the next visit.
 What might they do differently?
 What excites them about future visits?